pepsimidamerica/vipwrap/README.md

 ## Usage

 Contains two modules, `gdi` and `models`. `gdi` covers the actual connection to VIP's GDI servers and the downloading/uploading of files.
-Largely just a wrapper arounf ftp libraries.
+Largely just a wrapper around ftp libraries.
 Nothing VIP-specific happening in it. `models` contains two pandera models that describe order or sales history data.
 Has not been fully built out.
 At the moment, can be used for dataframe validation.

 ### Send File to GDI